curiousoffice/playbook/README.rst

 **Answering the "What"**

 - **Settling for an iteration goal**.
 The whole team should agree on it by discussing the PO's strategic perspective.
-- **Defining the amount of work that will be completed during the iteration**, in context of the iteration goal.
+- **Forecasting the amount of work that will be completed during the iteration**, in context of the iteration goal.
 This is called an "Iteration Backlog".
 - **Agreeing on clear Acceptance Criterias**.
 The PO should be able to convey a clear understanding of what each piece of work needs to have from a functional or UX perspective in order for him to accept it as done.

 **Answering the "How"**